qor/doc/chapter2/theme.md

 #### Customizing Views {#customize-views}

-QOR Admin will look up templates in QOR Admin view paths and use them to render any admin page.
+[QOR Admin](https://github.com/qor/admin) will look up templates in [QOR Admin](https://github.com/qor/admin) view paths and use them to render any [QOR Admin](https://github.com/qor/admin) page.
 By placing your own templates in `{current path}/app/views/qor` you can extend your application by customizing it's views.
 If you want to customize your views from other places, you could register any new paths with `admin.RegisterViewPath`.

 #### Customize Views Rules: